-For the past six years, we’ve teamed up with the Assiniboine Park Zoo suggested we use the infrastructure of the Beluga Cam to team up on a research project, we were thrilled.
-The collaborative research project, called Beluga Bits, is a citizen science project that gives viewers the opportunity to actively participate in the classification and identification of belugas.
+For the past six years, we’ve teamed up with the Assiniboine Park Zoo on a citizen science project that relies on video from the Beluga Cam.
+The collaborative research project, called Beluga Bits, gives viewers the opportunity to actively participate in the classification and identification of belugas.

-We sat down with Dr. Stephen Petersen of the Assiniboine Park Zoo, which is part of our Arctic Ambassador Center network, to get an update on the project and developments!
+We caught up with Dr. Stephen Petersen of the Assiniboine Park Zoo, which is part of our Arctic Ambassador Center network, to get an update on the project and developments!

-How will the data from this project inform conservation efforts?
+How does the data from this project inform conservation efforts?

 Are belugas impacted by climate change?
 If yes, how?

 That is a great question without an easy answer.
 We know belugas are Arctic-adapted species so if the habitat becomes less like the Arctic they will face increased pressures.
 We also know that belugas are found farther south than Churchill in places like the St. Lawrence River in eastern Canada.
-These belugas are not doing very well and are listed as Endangered but we are not sure how much of that is climate related and how much is due to other human activities.
+These belugas are not doing very well and are listed as endangered but we are not sure how much of that is climate related and how much is due to other human activities.
 We suspect that as the habitat changes due to climate warming, belugas will face increasing threats as prey distribution and abundance changes, as the ocean becomes more acidic and noisy, and as people expand their activities.
 Ultimately, beluga populations are only found in places with seasonal sea ice so reductions in this habitat will not benefit beluga.